rjdoubleu/Resume/README.md

 	- Increased model convergence speed by 25% using Masking and Dynamic Batches
 	- Fully documented runs using Wandb + TensorBoard integration
 + Performing feature engineering on big data sets (TB)
+	- Utilize Pandas for Dataframe storage
+	- Utilize Numpy and Lambda for vectorized calculations
+	- Well versed in Shapely & QGIS libraries and GeoJSON Specification.

 ## STEM Personal Extracurricular (Ongoing)
 My passion is pursuing unique projects using emerging technology.